s223929/41934---Advanced-BIM-Materials/A3/README.md

 The tool ends here - thank you for trying it out!

+If you are intrested, the flowchart for our tool is illustrated in the figure below:

 **Updated BPMN-diagram**
 ![BPMN](IMG/Group-32.svg)

-# Advanced Building Design
+## Advanced Building Design

-What Advanced Building Design Stage (A,B,C or D) would your tool be usefuL?
+_What Advanced Building Design Stage (A,B,C or D) would your tool be usefuL?_

-Our tool would be useful in stage C (Detailed Design / Environmental Analysis). - CHECK IGENNEM At this stage, we know the main materials and can check their environmental impact using this tool.
+Our tool would be useful in stage C (Detailed Design / Environmental Analysis).
+At this stage, we have decided on the main materials and can check their environmental impact using this tool.

+However, the tool would also be useful in stage D, as it simply can calculate GWP.

-- Which subjects might use it?
+_Which subjects might use it?_

 This tool could be used in Life Cycle Assessment (LCA), Advanced Building Design, or in any course where students need to calculate and compare the Global Warming Potential (GWP) of materials from an IFC model.

-What information is required in the model for your tool to work?
+_What information is required in the model for your tool to work?_

 - Material names
 - Wall layers from a BIM model (IFC)